 - Use a computer keyboard, touchscreen, or electronic smart device (i.e. phone) to operate, calculate, record, evaluate, and transmit patient care information.

 Communication Skills: A student must possess adequate communication skills to:

-- Communicate with individuals and groups (i.e. faculty members, fellow students, staff, patients, and other health care professionals) verbally and in recorded format (writing, electronic media (i.e. voice-to-text, typing), or telecommunication).
+- Communicate with individuals and groups (i.e. faculty members/preceptors, fellow students, staff, patients, and other health care professionals) verbally and in recorded format (writing, electronic media (i.e. voice-to-text, typing), or telecommunication).

-- Demonstrate proficiency in English for both oral and written communications.
+- Demonstrate proficiency in English for oral written and/or electronic communications.

 Behavioral Skills: A student must possess adequate behavioral skills to:

-- Be able to manage the use of time and be able to systematize actions in order to complete professional and technical tasks within realistic constraints.
+- Be able to manage the use of time and to systematize actions in order to complete professional and technical tasks within realistic constraints.

-- Possess the emotional health necessary to effectively apply knowledge and exercise appropriate judgment.
+- Possess the emotional health necessary to effectively apply knowledge and exercise appropriate judgment under occasional time constraints.

-- Be flexible and creative and adapt to professional and technical change.
+- Be flexible and creative and adaptive to professional and technical change requirements.